jina-ai/finetuner/docs/components/tailor.md

      linear_4    [32]                   4128        True
    ```
    ````
 3. Say we want to get an embedding model that outputs 100-dimensional embeddings.
-One can simply do
+You can simply do:
    ```python
    from finetuner.tailor import to_embedding_model